hermy1/mysqlsocket/Readme.md

-## Socket.io with mysql
+# Socket.io with mysql
-# node, express, mysql, ejs
+-- using node, express, mysql, ejs